zacharyCormack/simple_machine/README.md

 `exert` uses `equation` to calculate force, and then exerts the force on the objects.
 ## Use
 If you just want to use this to animate a simple machine, only edit the `main.cpp` file.
 It's where all every `Component::Instance` is created.
-Just by changing where the components are positioned, you can totally change the machine.
+Just by changing the components, you can change the shape of the machine.
+You can also change the colour palette set in the main file.
+## Notice
+This project is currently incomplete.
+That means that it is currently not usable, but can still be contributed to.
+It can still be worked on after completion.